kryptokrona/kryptokrona-docs/docs/guides/wallets/Making-a-Wallet.md

 If you would like to use zedwallet, you can check out [this guide](Using-zedwallet).

-## Proton Wallet (GUI Wallet)
+## Kryptokrona Wallet (GUI Wallet)

-Proton Wallet is a wallet inspired by Electrum's QT Client.
-It's fast and utilizing the latest in wallet backend technologies from the core Kryptokrona™ team.
-It's also open sourced and available on every major OS.
-You can download it [here](http://getproton.org/), or view the source code [here](https://github.com/Kryptokrona/turtle-wallet-proton)
+Kryptokronan also has a GUI wallet, It's open sourced and available on every major OS.
+You can download it [here](https://kryptokrona.se/en/kryptokrona-wallet-2/), or view the source code [here](https://github.com/kryptokrona/kryptokrona-wallet)

 If you would like to use it, you can check out [this guide](Using-Proton-Wallet)

-## Shellnet (Web Wallet)

-Shellnet is a web wallet made by dsanon, and supports all the basic features you'd want in a Kryptokrona wallet, including exporting your keys

-If you would like to use it, check out the guide [here](Using-Shellnet)

-## TurtleWallet (Web Wallet)

-TurtleWallet is a multi-featured web wallet made by Fexra, and includes features such as price charts, a dark mode, notifications, multiple accounts, as well as more.

-A guide is coming very soon for it!

-## TonChan (Mobile Wallet)

-Kryptokrona has a mobile wallet called [TonChan](https://play.google.com/store/apps/details?id=com.tonchan&hl=en) for Android devices.
-You can download the wallet from the Google Play store.